 In terms of evaluation items based on the Long-Term Management Plan 2030, we have confirmed "diversity to exercise monitoring and management oversight functions" with respect to the composition of the Board of Directors, and "topics to be fleshed out in future discussions for monitoring and the nature of reports on the status of business execution from Corporate Executive Officers" with respect to the effectiveness and operation of the Board of Directors.
+With questions surveying "satisfaction levels with the status quo" and "opinions on the direction for making improvements" designed to gauge the relevance and degree of room for improvement, the latest effectiveness evaluation increased the number of questions surveying "directors" opinions on the direction for making improvements" to sound out their opinions on the direction for realizing the Company's overall policies.

-- · Composition of the Board of Directors (proportion of Outside Directors, size in numbers, diversity) - Effectiveness of the Board of Directors (management plan, monitoring of business execution/risk management systems, dialogue with shareholders and investors, operation of each of the Nominating, Audit, and Remuneration Committees, etc.) - Operation of the Board of Directors (holding method, frequency, required time, report on status of business execution of Corporate Executive Officers, provision of information outside of Board of Directors meetings, questions and answers, training, etc.) - · Others (method of the evaluation of the effectiveness of the Board of Directors, etc.) - ii) Results of evaluation and future initiatives
+- Roles and composition of the Board of Directors (roles of the Board of Directors and its chairperson, the proportion of Outside Directors, membership size, diversity, and skills) - Effectiveness of the Board of Directors (management planning, monitoring of business execution (including business risk assessment), internal control and risk management, sustainability, dialogue with and information disclosure to shareholders and investors, operation of the Nominating, Audit, and Remuneration committees, etc.)

+- Operation of the Board of Directors (holding method, frequency, required time, report on status of business execution of Corporate Executive Officers, provision of information outside of Board of Directors meetings, questions and answers, training, etc.) - Others (method of the evaluation of the effectiveness of the Board of Directors, etc.)

+ii) Results of evaluation and future initiatives